Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Discussion

 Finally, we would like to point out that our deterministic representation of the latent epidemic process could be substituted for a fully stochastic model where the latent epidemic is represented as a Markov jump process, albeit with some loss of computational efficiency.
-In our large population setting, this could be achieved via simulation-based methods \citep{breto2009time, andrieu2010particle,dukic2012tracking}, data augmentation \citep{pooley2015using,nguyen2020stochastic}, or a variety of approximations of the latent stochastic epidemic process \citep{lekone2006statistical,cauchemez2008likelihood,fintzi2020linear}.
-Scaling our model to state or national level could be done by analyzing multiple counties independently or by building a Bayesian hierarchical model that would allow borrowing information among counties.
-An even more ambitious undertaking would be allowing importation/exportation events across county lines, as was done by \citet{pei2020}.
-We hope that our methodology and other works in this spirit, along with better quality of surveillance data, will contribute to statistically rigorous COVID-19 epidemic modeling.
+In our large population setting, this could be achieved via simulation-based methods \citep{breto2009time, andrieu2010particle,dukic2012tracking}, data augmentation \citep{pooley2015using,nguyen2021stochastic}, or a variety of approximations of the latent stochastic epidemic process \citep{lekone2006statistical,cauchemez2008likelihood,fintzi2020linear}.
+Scaling our model to the state or national level could be done by analyzing multiple counties independently or by building a Bayesian hierarchical model that would allow borrowing information among counties.
+An even more ambitious undertaking would be allowing importation/exportation events across county lines, as was done by \citet{pei2021burden}.
+We hope that our methodology and other works in this spirit, along with better quality of surveillance data, will provide us with better predictive analytics tools when the next pandemic strikes.